 How do I sign up for classes at The Sewing Room?

-The easiest way to sign up for WEEKLY classes, is by visiting the Classes page of our website.
-If you are looking for Workshops or Special classes that happen less frequently you can visit the workshops page of our website.
+The easiest way to sign up for WEEKLY classes and specialty workshops, is by visiting the weekday or weekend schedule pages of our website.
+You can also find all the Adult classes on our Adult Sewing Page.
 And if you are interested in Day-long, Holiday or Summer Camps, Camp Schedule page is for you!
 Just Click the Register button to the right of the class description to sign up and pay for the class or classes you are interested in.

 What program is the best one for me or my child?

 We group our Children's programs by age and also by skill level.
 If your child has never sewn before, a beginning class is great.
-We have beginning classes on Mondays, Tuesdays Thursdays and Fridays after school and also on Saturday Afternoons.
+We have beginning classes on Mondays & Fridays after school and also on Saturday Afternoons.